What is corneal health and cornea related disease?

 The cornea is a transparent cover that goes over the front part of the eye.
 This important eye structure helps refract and bend light, enabling patients to see without any issues.
-Unfortunately, certain eye problems can impact the integrity of your cornea’s top layer, such as keratitis, corneal dystrophy, lesions, illnesses, ulcers, foreign body removal, and scar tissue.
+Unfortunately, certain cornea related diseases can impact the integrity of your cornea’s top layer, such as keratitis, corneal dystrophy, lesions, illnesses, ulcers, foreign body removal, and scar tissue.
 Each of these conditions may cause uncomfortable symptoms and impact your overall vision.
-At Palm Beach Eye Center in Lake Worth, FL and Delray Beach, FL, our cornea specialists can provide treatment and diagnosis for cornea issues.
+At Palm Beach Eye Center in Lake Worth, FL and Delray Beach, FL, our cornea specialists can provide diagnosis for cornea issues and surgery of cornea.

 How are corneal surgeries performed?